bitrise-io/devcenter/_articles/troubleshooting/frequent-ios-issues.md

     }

 1. Unit tests run and pass.
 However, a few of the unit tests are FBSnapshotTestCase tests which are kind of UI Tests but are still kept in the unit test bundle.
 They launch the app and compare screens with reference images of the screen.
-2. When a FBSnapshot TestCase is run it launches the app and launches a system alert dialog asking the user for permission for push notifications (this is just something that's done in the AppDelegate in my app every fresh install).
+2. When a FBSnapshot TestCase is run, it launches the app and launches a system alert dialog asking the user for permission for push notifications (this is just something that's done in the AppDelegate in my app at every fresh install).
-3. When the UITests start the permissions dialog is still visible and overlaying the screen.
+3. When the UITests start, the permissions dialog is still visible and overlaying the screen.
-4. The application tries to access some XCUIElements but fails because of the overlaying permissions dialog and eventually fails
+4. The application tries to access some XCUIElements but fails because of the overlaying permissions dialog and eventually fails.

 Solution: